Sabalann/cliento/README.md

 Cliento is a simple client portal for freelancers and small businesses.
-It helps you manage your projects, share progress with clients, and handle invoices — all in one place.
+It's a tool I needed for my own freelance work, so I built it.

 🚀 Features
 - 🔒 Secure authentication (NextAuth.js)